Understanding Your Purchase Contract

 Some states require you to speak with an attorney or financial advisor before selling your payments so that you understand how the sale could impact your finances in the future.
 If your state does not require this, you can still choose to do so.
 The Statement of Professional Representation will go over your options, and then ask you to state if you will be speaking with a professional or not.

-NOTE: If you say that you plan on speaking with an advisor, or if your state requires that you do so, Peachtree won’t be able to move forward in the process until we receive documentation from the professional advisor confirming that they spoke with you.
+NOTE: If you say that you plan on speaking with an advisor, or if your state requires that you do so, Peachtree will not be able to move forward in the process until we receive documentation from the professional advisor confirming that they spoke with you.

-A beneficiary is the person who you designate to receive any payments you’re guaranteed to receive from your structured settlement if you pass away before receiving them.
+A beneficiary is the person who you designate to receive any payments you are guaranteed to receive from your structured settlement if you pass away before receiving them.
 This form tells the insurance company to make your estate your beneficiary.

 Document Request Authorization

 Some states might require that you sign the documents in the presence of a notary, or someone with the legal authority to act as a witness.
-If this is the case, we can schedule an appointment for you and we’ll even cover their fees.
-After we receive your completed contract, we finalize all the remaining paperwork and ask the court for a hearing date.
+If this is the case, we can schedule an appointment for you and we will even cover their fees.